-- Once the root is sealed, the hole that was made to reach the pulp is filled in.
+- Once the root is sealed, the hole that is made to reach the pulp is filled in.

-- To protect the tooth from breaking after it’s undergone the trauma of a root canal therapy process, your Brooklyn dentist usually recommends placing a crown over the remaining tooth.
+- To protect the natural tooth from breaking after it’s undergone the trauma of the endodontic therapy process, your dentist usually recommends placing a crown over the remaining tooth.

-Pain after root canal therapy usually is managed with over-the-counter pain relievers; ask your Brooklyn dentist for suggestions.
+Pain after root canal treatment usually is managed with over-the-counter pain relievers; ask your dentist for suggestions.
 After spending an hour or more in the chair with your mouth open, you likely will feel some discomfort.
 You may feel some sensitivity for about 24 hours.
-Any severe pain after root canal should be reported immediately to your dentist.
+Any severe pain after a root canal should be reported immediately to your dentist.

 How Much Does a Root Canal Cost?

-When you inquire as to how much does a root canal cost, the answer depends on how extensive the decay is, how much it has spread and what kind of crown you choose.
+When you inquire about how much a root canal costs, the answer depends on how extensive the decay is, how much it has spread and what kind of crown you choose.
 Retreatment may create an additional root canal cost.

-When you end up saving your natural tooth, however, the final root canal cost is difficult to measure.
+However, when you save your natural tooth, the final root canal cost is difficult to measure.
 And with a 95 percent success rate, root canal recovery and the associated benefits are worth the investment.

 Root Canal Recovery Basics

-After the initial root canal pain subsides, you can return to your normal oral home care.
-There is a very minor risk of problems that may just need root canal retreatment.
+After the initial root canal pain subsides, you can return to your normal oral health home care.
+There is a minor risk of problems that may need root canal retreatment.
 Possible reasons for the infection to return include:

 - There was a crack in the tooth that went undetected